publiccodenet/about/activities/codebase-stewardship/activities.md

 ## We represent the codebase

-We work to further the [goals of codebase stewardship](goals.md), this means that we represent the future of the codebase and community.
-We do not work specifically to serve the needs of community members individually, we serve the needs of the community as a whole.
+We work to further the [goals of codebase stewardship](goals.md).
+We represent the future of the codebase and community.
+We do not work to serve the needs of community members individually.
+We serve the needs of the community as a whole.

-## Only at ecosystem level
+## Only at the ecosystem level

+Our role in the development and community of a codebase is to maximize reuse.
-We perform the activities in codebase stewardship exclusively on the [ecosystem level](../../glossary/ecosystem-level-definition.md) as we are there to get the codebase the largest possible uptake.
+We perform the activities in codebase stewardship exclusively on the [ecosystem level](../../glossary/ecosystem-level-definition.md).
 We intentionally do not work on a local level or a tied to a specific legal context as it is our responsibility to keep the code reusable and the community inclusive.